- INDIAN AWARDS

 President Ikeda’s commitment to peace grows from his experience as a young teenager of World War II.
 His interactions with second Soka Gakkai president Josei Toda in the aftermath of the war helped shape his antiwar sentiments into a philosophy that supports a multifaceted peace movement.
-What sustains President Ikeda’s energetic engagement is his Buddhist belief in the sanctity of life and the creative potential of individual human beings, and his faith in the power of dialogue to bridge the distances between people.
+What sustains President Ikeda’s energetic engagement is his belief in the sanctity of life and the creative potential of individual human beings, and his faith in the power of dialogue to bridge the distances between people.

 For President Ikeda, peace is far more than the mere absence of war.
 Rather, it points to a set of conditions in which cultural differences are embraced and appreciated and in which dialogue is firmly established as the means of choice for resolving conflict.
 In recent years, the idea of a “culture of peace” has gained widespread currency in the world.
 From his writings and actions, it is clear that President Ikeda has been a pioneering practitioner of this concept.

-Since 1983, every year, SGI President Daisaku Ikeda publishes a peace proposal which explores the interrelation between core Buddhist concepts and the diverse challenges global society faces in the effort to realize peace and human security.
+Since 1983, every year, SGI President Daisaku Ikeda publishes a peace proposal which explores the interrelation between core humanistic concepts and the diverse challenges global society faces in the effort to realize peace and human security.
 In addition, he has also made proposals touching on issues such as education reform, the environment, the United Nations and nuclear abolition.

 A unique feature of the Peace Proposals is that they emphasize the importance and role of individual action in resolving global issues.